theGritfulOne/git-work-flow/README.md

 7. git checkout develop //switches to 'develop' branch
 8. git branch //lists all branches in the repository
 9. git checkout -b develop //creates a branch named 'develop' and switches to that branch
-10. git flow init //initialized structured git flow
+10. git flow init //initialized structured git flow, automatically creates develop branch

 Hopefully this still uploads

 The next lines are added using flow feature

 11. git flow feature start "feature name" //creates a new feature in the flow and switches to it
 12. git flow feature finish "feature name" //merges feature to develop, deletes feature and switches to develop